 To be able to test the following implementations, a dataset containing 93,219 PSMs was used.
 Its spectra result from UV-light cross-linked extract from the nucleus of HeLa cells, and these were matched against the nucleus proteins.
 For each spectrum, up to 4 matching peptides are recorded.
 The dataset was generated with OpenNuXL 1.0.

 Of the PSMs, 51,521 are cross-linked and 41,698 linear peptides, 50,627 are target and 42,592 are decoy peptides.
-Every PSM has 52 features, 2 columns specifying the spectrum and 2 columns describing the peptide and the protein it originated from, as well as one column indicating to the experimenter whether one entry is a target or a decoy PSM.
+Every PSM has 52 features, 2 columns specifying the spectrum and 2 columns describing the peptide and the protein it originated from, as well as one column indicating whether one entry is a target or a decoy PSM.
 The features contain the NuXL-score, which was computed from the scores of different algorithms (see 1.1.3), and was used as a reference.

 2.1 Implementation of the Percolator algorithm